fhirbase/fhirbase-plv8/INTRO.md

 your query on every inherited table and then union results.
 Such approach might be very inefficient, especially on complex queries, and that's why it's important to use `WHERE resource_type = '...'` predicate.
-When you specify values for `resource_type`, PostgreSQL knows exactly which inherited table to touch.
+When you specify `resource_type`, PostgreSQL knows exactly which inherited table to touch.
 Alternatively, you can select directly from resource type's table:

 ```sql
 SELECT content FROM patient